wcmc-its/t32_table_generator/README.md

 ## Options

+- **Remove Person IDs** By default Person IDs are included.
+These can be commented out in lines 30 and 32 of the query.
 - **Group together multiple publications by a single author in a given cell.** This is commented out by default.
 The commented code in the below case statement allows you to group together citations in a single cell.
 Lines 45-51 and 72, when commented out, allow you to group together publications by the same author.
 - **Only include publications where both mentor and mentee are co-authors.** Line 69, when commented out, allows for this functionality.